-Last May, I traveled along California’s coast from Santa Monica to San Francisco making several stops along the Pacific Coast Highway, known as Highway 1, one of the most scenic roads in the country.
+Last May, I traveled along California’s coast from Santa Monica to San Francisco making several stops along the Pacific Coast Highway, known as Highway 1.
+It’s one of the most scenic roads in the country.

 If you are crunched for time but want a taste of the PCH road trip, head to Half Moon Bay from San Francisco.
 It is only a 45-minute scenic drive, and you’ll find yourself among the California redwoods and beautiful beaches.

 I arrived at the Ritz-Carlton Half Moon Bay on a crisp October afternoon.
 The luxury hotel is set on a bluff overlooking the ocean.
-What’s great, you do not have to be a guest to enjoy the resort’s sprawling patio with impressive panoramic views.
-I found a spot and savored the scenery over a seasonal cocktail.
+What’s really is that you do not have to be a guest to enjoy the resort’s sprawling patio with impressive panoramic views.
+So I found a spot and savored the scenery over a seasonal cocktail.